6 things you can do with the Game Bar from Windows 10

 Once the background recording feature is enabled, you can trigger it either by opening the Game bar and clicking or tapping on the Record that button or you can use the keyboard shortcut Win + Alt + G.

-What if you don’t want to record just the last few minutes or seconds of your game?
+What if you do not want to record just the last few minutes or seconds of your game?
 What if you want to record videos with all the games you play, from start to finish?
-That’s what the third button from the Game bar is for.
+That is what the third button from the Game bar is for.

 When you push the record button, your Windows 10 PC starts recording a video with your gameplay.
-The button’s icon changes to a stop button and a small overlay is displayed on the top-right corner of the screen, showing you the time that has been recorded, as well as two buttons for stopping the recording and muting or un-muting the microphone (depending on whether you want your voice to be recorded on top of the game or not).
+The button changes to a stop button and a small overlay is displayed on the top-right corner of the screen, showing you the time that has been recorded, as well as two buttons for stopping the recording and muting or un-muting the microphone (depending on whether you want your voice to be recorded on top of the game or not).

 If you prefer using your keyboard, you should know that you can start or pause a broadcast by pressing the Win + Alt + B keys.

-The last button you’ll find on the Game bar - the one that looks like a gear - opens a window with a series of gaming settings.
+The Game bar also includes a Settings button - the one that looks like a gear - which opens a popup with some of the gaming settings.